greenysoka/PYCORD-STARTER-TEMPLATE/README.md

 **But the whole thing was a bit too much for you and you don't want to waste too much time creating your own bot?**

 Then I have just the thing for you!
-My Discord service [GYX Creative](https://discord.gg/6y7mB96YUA) offers you free and personalized bots that you can configure completely according to your wishes!
+My Discord service [SokaBots](https://discord.gg/6y7mB96YUA) offers you free and personalized bots that you can configure completely according to your wishes!
 The bots are then mostly made and managed by me personally so you only get the best :)
 From a simple command to a complete support or moderation system, everything can be realized!
-Just open a ticket on the GYX server and we are there for you ^^
+Just open a ticket on the SokaBots server and we are there for you ^^

 My current card page: https://greenysoka.2ix.de